 Rick Jones is a young man who was transformed into a blue Hulk-like creature, calling himself A-Bomb.
 In his new Gamma-powered form, Rick is much like the original Hulk incarnation in that he could not remember being anybody else once the transformation was complete, had a temper that flared easily, and simplified speech patterns.

 A-Bomb is extremely powerful and heavily shielded.
-He even held his own against the Red Hulk for an extended period of time, withstanding all of his blows and injuring him multiple times.
+He even held his own against the Red Hulk for an extended period, withstanding all of his blows and injuring him multiple times.
 Which previously nobody had been able to accomplish.

-Rick is able to release gamma energy at will.
-He is able to release energy from his hands intense enough to melt through a thick, steel door.
+Rick can release gamma energy at will.
+He can release energy from his hands intense enough to melt through a thick, steel door.

 Thanks to his Kryptonian physiology, while on Earth Superman possesses abilities that appear godlike compared to humans.
-His cells store the solar energy of the Earth’s yellow sun, giving him immense levels of superhuman strength that is virtually incalculable, a virtually indestructible physique allowing him to withstand exposure to the vacuum of outer space, falls from great heights and extreme heats, like the ones released from an oil rig conflagration.
+His cells store the solar energy of the Earth’s yellow sun, giving him immense levels of superhuman strength that is virtually incalculable, a virtually indestructible physique allowing him to withstand exposure to the vacuum of outer space, falls from great heights and extreme heat, like the ones released from an oil rig conflagration.

 Clark can also fly at hypersonic speeds that allow him to circle the globe in moments.
-And if that’s not enough, Justice League member Superman has X-Ray vision and can emit beams of intense heat from his eyes.
+And if that’s not enough, Justice League member Superman has X-ray vision and can emit beams of intense heat from his eyes.
 No wonder he is considered the Justice League’s most powerful member and its leader.

+Born in 8000 B.C., Apocalypse is one of the most powerful Marvel supervillains.
+He is also believed to be the very first mutant and the progenitor of all mutant-kind, having survived for several millennia.
 Apocalypse is a pure megalomaniac and ruthless mutant, with numerous superhuman abilities.
 He can generate an extremely durable, yellow-hued energy shield around himself, able to withstand the combined attacks of several powerful mutants.

 Apocalypse can teleport over tremendous distances at will, allowing him to travel from Africa to Berlin and then Poland and New York to Cairo within seconds.
-He can transform matter into anything he wants at a molecular level, like liquefying rock surfaces and turn portions of it gelatinous and rubber-like, enabling him to trap his foes.
+He can transform matter into anything he wants at a molecular level, like liquefying rock surfaces and turning portions of it gelatinous and rubber-like, enabling him to trap his foes.

 Born Jon Osterman was a nuclear physicist who was caught in a radioactive particle test, which transformed him into a god-like being.
-He is shown to be absolutely powerful and invulnerable to all harm; even when his body is disintegrated, he can reconstruct it in a matter of seconds.
+He is shown to be powerful and invulnerable to all harm; even when his body is disintegrated, he can reconstruct it in a matter of seconds.
 He has complete awareness of and control over atomic and subatomic particles and can see even neutrinos.